krislee/ecommerce-frontend/README.md

 - stripe-js
     - Stripe's card elements used to collect card information at checkout or saving credit card under user profile tab
 - socket.io-client
-    - Establishes a communication with the server to send the id of the cart to server and receive complete order information from server
+    - Establishes a communication with the server to send the ID of the cart to server and receive complete order information from server
 - Material-UI
 - React Bootstrap